PDC-support/hpc-intro-retired/_episodes/07-modules.md

  1) gcc/7.2.0           3) latex/20150811
  2) openmpi/3.0-gcc-7.2 4) anaconda/py36/5.0.1
 ```
+Clearly, the module system added the required dependencies automatically.
 What if we unload the Anaconda module?
 ```bash
 [tegner]$ module unload anaconda